Skip to Content

 How do I get cash assistance in NM?

 Applications for all public assistance in New Mexico, including NM Works, can be completed online through Yes!
-New Mexico — the state’s official portal for applying for, renewing, and checking benefits from home.
+New Mexico or in-person at an Income Support Division (ISD) office.3

 How long can I receive TANF in New Mexico?

 Receipt of NM Works benefits is generally limited to a lifetime maximum of 60 months.
-However, families who qualify for a hardship exemption may continue to receive TANF assistance beyond this limit, with required proof of hardship.
+Families who qualify for a hardship exemption may receive assistance beyond this limit with proof of hardship.

 (800) 283-4465